aaltogamers/AG_web/src/content/safespace.md

 ---
-title: About us
+title: AG Safer Space Policy
 contactPeopleNames: ['Otto Söderman', 'Janni Lätti']
 ---

-## AG Safer Space Policy

 AG's events have zero tolerance for all forms of harassment, sexism, racism, bullying and discrimination.
 In addition to major gestures and issues, harassment can also include minor